 The Aqua-Firma team have been exploring the Antarctic Peninsula for many years; guiding, driving zodiacs, delivering inspiring onboard lectures and inspiring guests of the magnificent but fragile beauty of this region.
 It is this in-depth, on location knowledge and expertise which can assist with your choice of voyage to best match your timing, interest and budget.

 Our small ship Classic Peninsula voyages are available Oct-March.
-In early November, the ice and snow remains pristine and breeding is at a peak, by December and January noisy penguin chicks dominate the scenery and by March, as the season progresses, we continue to witness an increased abundance of whales.
+In early November, the ice and snow remains pristine and breeding is at a peak, by end December and January noisy penguin chicks dominate the scenery and by March, as the season progresses, we continue to witness an increased abundance of whales.

 Small Ship Voyages

-Carrying between 12 and around 114 passengers, our Antarctic Peninsula voyages are onboard some of the smallest and friendliest ships exploring the Antarctic waters.
+Carrying between 12 and around 199 passengers, our Antarctic Peninsula voyages are onboard some of the smallest and friendliest ships exploring the Antarctic waters.
 This creates an intimate atmosphere of like minded people who all share a common aspiration for remote wild and wonderful corners of our planet.
-Each ice strengthened vessel offers the freedom to roam the decks at all levels as well as the panoramic ship's bridge with the invitation to stand beside the captain as he navigates through the polar ice.
+Each ice strengthened vessel offers the freedom to roam the decks at all levels as well as the panoramic ship's bridge with the invitation to stand beside the captain as they navigate through the polar ice.
 Ships vary appreciably in level of comfort from an expedition ship to a more luxurious cruise offering spacious en suite cabins and excellent cuisine, all however maintain the prime objective of maximising time spent off the ship with inspired daily landings, informed presentations and exploration in the company of experts.

 A full complement of Zodiac craft (rigid inflatables boats) allows everyone to disembark at the same time, perfect for small group expert-led landings and close encounters with wildlife.
 There is a natural history library onboard and the programme lectures span subjects such as Antarctic explorers and history, wildlife, conservation, birdlife and whales.
 Where possible, each voyage includes a visit to a research station where you can learn about their work and understand how they survive in the harsh Winter environment.